nathan-barry/nathan.rs/content/posts/2024-summer.md

 ### Reflections
 I had an alright summer.
 Read plenty of books, learned Go really well, learned more about C and C++, got pretty good at Leetcode, and did a bunch of other small things.
 Nothing too exciting or great, just another stretch of time of me doing things I should do and learning things I should learn.
 Chipping away at the stone some more.

-### Reflections from 2025
-Seems like I'm finally starting to reap the seeds I've been sowing for all this time.
-It is strange on how much we don't know when we are younger.
-Me at 16 would find me now utterly impressive and incomprehensible.
-I suppose that's why wisdom generally falls on deaf ears, and we only see it from one side.
-There has been many times when I have greatly emphasized to a younger person the foresight I wish I had, just to see it go to the bin, while I cannot recall a time I was on the other end.
-It is times like these when the phrase "wisdom is earned, it cannot be given" rings true.